 We take your privacy and the security of your information very seriously.
 This policy sets out our approach to safeguarding the privacy of the personal information we hold

-St Vincent’s Housing Association Limited is responsible for collecting, processing, storing and safe-keeping personal and other information as part of our business activities.
+Mosscare St Vincent's Housing Group (MSV) is responsible for collecting, processing, storing and safe-keeping personal and other information as part of our business activities.
 We manage personal information in accordance with the Data Protection Act 1998, and are registered (registration number Z4969543 as Data Controllers with the Information Commissioner’s Office.

 We take your privacy and the security of your information very seriously.
 This policy sets out our approach to safeguarding the privacy of the personal information we hold.

-This policy applies to all personal information collected by St Vincent’s Housing Association Limited, our subsidiaries and partners, and contractors acting on our behalf.
+This policy applies to all personal information collected by MSV, our subsidiaries and partners, and contractors acting on our behalf.